Higher-Order Energy-Decreasing Exponential Time Differencing Runge-Kutta methods for Gradient Flows: Numerical Experiments

 \subsection{Energy curves with different time steps and stabilization constants}

 Now we study how energy curves behave with different time steps and stabilization constants.
 It is well-known that stabilization may affect the dynamics and cause serious time delay phenomena when lower-order schemes are used or large time steps are taken.
 We first test the Cahn--Hilliard equation with $N=128$, $\epsilon=0.1$ and $\beta=2$.
 The results are presented in Fig. \ref{EnergyCH}.
-We observe that when time steps are large, the time delay phenomena is obvious, while when $\tau\leq 0.01$, the influence becomes negligible.
+We observe that when time steps are large, the time delay phenomena is obvious, but with smaller time steps $\tau\leq 0.01$, the influence becomes negligible.

 Next we examine the effect of different stabilization constants.
-Although theoretically they have to be larger than the Lipschitz constant, we could still run the simulation with smaller stabilization constants.
+Although theoretically they have to be larger than the Lipschitz constant, we can still run the simulation with smaller stabilization constants.
 While smaller stabilization constants cause less time delay, but solutions may lose its accuracy and even blow-up.
-Fig.\ref{EnergyDTbeta} shows that when $\tau=0.1$, the solutions are all inaccurate and have obvious time delay, and the solution with $\beta=0.1$ even has unwanted oscillations.
+Fig. \ref{EnergyDTbeta} shows that when $\tau=0.1$, the solutions are all inaccurate and exhibit obvious time delays, with the solution for $\beta=0.1$ even showing nonphysical oscillations.
 This evidence indicates that the stabilization does help the numerical solutions to maintain stability.
-When $\tau=0.01$, all three curves with $\beta=0.1,1,2$ are very close, which indicates that the stabilization does not affect much when the time step is small.
+When $\tau=0.01$, all three curves with $\beta=0.1,1,2$ are very close, which indicates that the stabilization has very little effect when the time step is small.